fabianurban/HappyDMX/README.md

 # HappyDMX
-An other Implementation of a DMX Software.
-Based on propertys on Zones of Fixtures
+An other implementation of a DMX Software.
+Based on properties on zones of fixtures.